-h.
+j.
 One landscaped finger island shall be provided per every 10 spaces.
 Islands shall be a minimum of 5 feet (inside dimension).
+See Figure 2.5.

-Landscape islands shall be provided 1 per every 10 parking spaces.
+Figure 2.5 Landscape islands shall be provided 1 per every 10 parking spaces.

-- i.
+- k.
 All end parking stalls shall be adjacent to landscape planters.
 The landscape planter shall contain a 12-inch strip of concrete inside the 6-inch curb of the planter, to create an 18-inch concrete strip for a person to step on when getting into or out of a vehicle.
-This step-out area shall not reduce the minimum inside dimension of the 5-foot wide landscape planter. - j.
-Parking shall be screened from the street by landscaping, berming, low walls or fences, or buildings. - k.
-No more than 25% of public right of way frontage shall be used for parking. - I. Below-grade or structured parking must be screened from the street, and is encouraged for new mixed use development that includes a large apartment building.
+This step-out area shall not reduce the minimum inside dimension of the 5-foot wide landscape planter. - I. Parking shall be screened from the street by landscaping, berming, low walls or fences, or buildings.
+See Figure 2.6.

-Parking shall be screened from the street.
+Figure 2.6 Parking shall be screened from the street.